 Ok, that is not “cheap” Cheap but it’s stunning Value, and if you go down the chain a little.
 Even rooms in MGM Grand and Planet Holywood, both excellent Hotels in prime locations can be snagged for under $100.
-Venture slightly off strip or down the far ends to hotels such as Mandalay Bay and Rio can be had for similar cash.
-And drop to the low end such as Excaliber, New York, New York or the Flamingo and prices plunge even further, and these are still better than grotty $200 and night New York Dives!
+Venture slightly off-strip or down the far ends to hotels such as Mandalay Bay and Rio can be had for similar cash.
+And drop to the low end such as Excaliber, New York, New York or the Flamingo and prices plunge even further, and these are still better than grotty $200 a night New York Dives!

 We also use My Vegas as a way to claim free rooms.
 Exchange your “gold” for one of the free room perks and then book the rest of your stay to follow on from it.
 At check-in simply mention this and they will combine the bookings.
 We recently booked a Spa Suite in MGM Grans and one of the free nights via My Vegas and at check-in a well-placed $20 tip got our FREE room upgraded to the Spa Suite we were booked in for the rest of our Stay!

 Also, remember the $20 Trick is still alive and well in Vegas and this can easily get you upgraded to a nicer room when you booked the cheapest.
 Full guide here to the $20 Trick.

 Food in Las Vegas is hugely varied from ultra-fine dining down to bargain food courts and everything in between.
 It’s not hard to save money on food in Vegas just by hitting the cheaper restaurants.
 But we can go further.
 We have a selection of Great Groupon offers above for a start.
 Buffets are expensive but you can eat as much food as you like and really you can probably eat for a day ( week!) from just one buffet!